 - The learning curve is steep as compared with Procreate

 - Requires users to be familiar with the desktop version of the Autodesk Sketchbook

 Availability: Android, iPad, iOS, Windows

 Best for – Old fashion Artists who would like to draw oil painting and watercolor

-As I was having a conversation with an artist friend of mine, he casually remarked how tough it was to shift to a digital platform for creating artforms.
-If you prefer the old fashion drawing style, you would like ArtRage.
+As I was having a conversation with an artist friend of mine, he casually remarked how tough it was to shift to a digital platform for creating art forms.
+If you prefer the old fashioned drawing style, you will like ArtRage as a Procreate alternative.

-The best thing about ArtRage is that, is that it tries to mimic real paint as naturally as possible.
-You can mix colors like you do with real paint.
-Other important inclusions include tools to keep track of wetness, thickness and lighting direction.
+The best thing about ArtRage is that it tries to mimic real paint as naturally as possible.
+You can even mix colors like you do with real paint.
+Other important features include tools to keep track of wetness, thickness and lighting direction.